 Once the Bastion has been created, regardless of the method, you can connect securely to the VM by selecting Bastion instead of RDP or SSH when connecting via the Azure management portal from Edge or Google Chrome.

-There are some disadvantages to using Azure Bastion.
+There are some disadvantages to using Bastion.
 It’s not free, so be sure to check out pricing before you commit.
 IPv6 isn’t supported and nor are some advanced RDP features.
 Only text copy and paste are currently available.
 If you want to use features like drive redirection, you’ll need to connect to your VM directly using RDP.
-You can find a full list of frequently asked questions on Microsoft’s website.
+We also have a separate guide on using Azure Bastion native client support to log into VMs with the Windows RDP client.
+You can find a full list of frequently asked questions about Azure Bastion on Microsoft’s website.